 Your instructor will conduct quizzes, exams, and assessments that you can use to determine how successful you are at achieving the course learning outcomes (mastery of course content and skills) outlined in the syllabus.
-If you find you are not mastering the material and skills, your instructor welcomes a dialogue on what you discover and may be able to assist you in finding resources on campus that will improve your performance.
+If you find you are not mastering the material and skills, you are encouraged to reflect on how you study and prepare for each class.
+Your instructor welcomes a dialogue on what you discover and may be able to assist you in finding resources on campus that will improve your performance.
+As a standard practice you should read the whole book before the first day of lectures.